 Franchise Expo Paris is the international hub connecting investors from 83 countries with the most renowned franchisors looking to expand their concept worldwide.

-The show is organized by Reed exhibitions and will take place Porte de Versailles from March 20th to March 23rd, 2022.
+The show is organized by Reed exhibitions and typically takes place at Porte de Versailles every March (in 2022 it was held from March 20th to March 23rd).

 72% of the visitors state they are there to learn how to establish a business and become a franchisee.